vertrue/wizard-tournament/README.md

 - [ ] browser multiplayer
 - [ ] AI for wizards

 ## How to run the simulation

 Simulation is available in 2 modes:
-- *single*: creates 4 player with random wands and simulates it
+- *single*: creates 4 players with random wands and simulates it
-- *multi*: creates 4 player with random wands and simulates it `x` times
+- *multi*: creates 4 players with random wands and simulates it `x` times

-To run simulations use following command:
+To run simulations use the following command:
 `python3 main.py single` or
-`python3 main.py multi x` where x is number of simulated games
+`python3 main.py multi x` where x is the number of simulated games.